Key Info

 The mathematics stream is aimed at giving you a rounded appreciation of mathematics and the ability to approach problem solving with a mathematical mind.
 It develops the analytical skills acquired in the first two years using mathematical modelling of real world problems.
 Topics covered include linear algebra, fluid mechanics, dynamical systems, mathematical modelling and numerical solution of partial differential equations, perturbation methods, stochastic differential equations.

-Statistics deals with the collection, presentation, and analysis of data.
-Application areas include marketing, product development and testing, finance, economics, sociology, medicine, and the experimental sciences.
+The statistical data science stream aims to develop strong statistical, data modelling and programming skills to support the increasing need for graduates with these key skillsets.
+Application areas include marketing, product development and testing, finance, economics, sociology, medicine, and sports science.
 Topics covered range from the mathematical basis of statistics through to the use of specialised software in the analysis of large, complex sets of data.
-The courses in this option include data analytics, statistical inference, statistical modelling, experimental design, quality control, time series analysis, stochastic processes and multivariate analysis.
+The modules include statistical inference, statistical modelling, experimental design, time series analysis, big data analytics and multivariate analysis.

 You will undertake a project in your final year that reflects your area of specialisation and, if possible, your Cooperative Education experience.